remix-run/remix/docs/tutorials/jokes.md

   return [
     {
       name: "Road worker",
       content: `I never wanted to believe that my Dad was stealing from his job as a road worker.
-But when I got home, all the signs were there.`
+But when I got home, all the signs were there.`, },
-    },
     {
       name: "Frisbee",
-      content: `I was wondering why the frisbee was getting bigger, then it hit me.` },
+      content: `I was wondering why the frisbee was getting bigger, then it hit me.`, },
     {
       name: "Trees",
       content: `Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.` },
+Dunno, they're just a bit shady.`, },
     {
       name: "Skeletons",
       content: `Why don't skeletons ride roller coasters?
-They don't have the stomach for it.` },
+They don't have the stomach for it.`, },
     {
       name: "Hippos",
       content: `Why don't you find hippopotamuses hiding in trees?
-They're really good at it.` },
+They're really good at it.`, },
     {
       name: "Dinner",
       content: `What did one plate say to the other plate?
-Dinner is on me!` },
+Dinner is on me!`, },
     {
       name: "Elevator",
       content: `My first time using an elevator was an uplifting experience.
-The second time let me down.` }
+The second time let me down.`, },
   ];
 }
 ```